Bayern miss chance to secure title after loss at Mainz

 On his return from a knee injury, Bayern striker Robert Lewandowski scored just before the end to leave him four short of Gerd Mueller's all-time record of 40 Bundesliga goals in a season.

-"We just have to put the game behind us, we just weren't asserive enough," said Bayern coach Hansi Flick who wants to leave at the end of the season.
+"We just have to put the game behind us, we just weren't assertive enough," said Bayern coach Hansi Flick who wants to leave at the end of the season.

 Bayern can still win the title on Sunday without kicking a ball if second-placed RB Leipzig, who are 10 points behind Munich, lose at home to Stuttgart.